notaz/picodrive/platform/base_readme.txt

 the right PSP ones, which are assigned to them.
 If you bind 2 different PSP buttons
 #endif
-to the same action, you will get a combo (which means that you will have to press both buttons for that action to happen.
+to the same action, you will get a combo (which means that you will have to press both buttons for that action to happen).

+There is also option to enable 6 button pad (will allow you to configure XYZ keys), and an option to set turbo rate (in Hz) for turbo buttons.

 Cheat support